- Neighbouring villages

 Discover the wonder of stone pine

 Healing, fragrant and more desirable than ever – stone pine is one of the most extraordinary and popular types of alpine wood.
-The Olympic mountain Patscherkofel is home to the “Patscherkofel-Zirmberg”.
+The Vital Park Patscherkofel is home to the “Patscherkofel-Zirmberg”.
 This protected landscape covers an area of approx. 16 square kilometres at an altitude of 1,550 to 2,745 metres above sea level and is primarily home to alpine grasses, stony terrain and an extensive population of stone pine trees.
 The rich abundance of stone pines is a special feature of the richly structured biotope with its small low moors, alpine grasses, stony furrows, resilient vegetation, snow pockets, inclines and mountain pines.
 To the delight of hikers, extensive dwarf shrubs featuring alpine roses, blueberries, mountain cranberries, bilberries, crowberries, bearberries, mountain juniper, reed grasses, mosses and lichens can be found both inside and outside the stone pine forests.

 The panoramic Zirbenweg trail